Cody vs Launchable

 - How much does it cost?

-- Cody offers a free plan and paid plans starting at $20 per month.
+- Cody offers a free plan with basic features and paid plans for additional capabilities.

 - Does it have a free plan?

-- Yes, Cody has a free plan available.
+- Yes, Cody provides a free tier suitable for individual developers.

 - What integrations does it support?